 How to Prepare Your PCB for Outgassing in Ultra-High Vacuum Systems

 You’ve heard the phrase, “rain on your parade” right?
 When I was in high school I played saxophone in the marching band.
 Well, one night we had a competition and it ended up drizzling on us 2 miles into the 4-mile march.
 We had to run for cover.
 All that hard work ruined by a little rain.
 On Earth, condensation just makes us seek shelter, but in low pressure, it can spell doom for your experiments.
 You might not think about condensation in the vacuum of space, but many space endeavors undergo complications from a little vapor released in a process called “outgassing.”
 This is a phenomenon that occurs in high vacuum environments and can hinder or ruin nearby instruments.
-If you’re designing PCBs for ultra-high vacuum (UHV), you need to figure out how to reduce outgassing from your board.
+If you’re designing PCBs for ultra-high vacuum (UHV), you need to figure out how to reduce PCB outgassing.
 In an ideal world we would be able to eliminate outgassing, but since nothing is perfect it’s important to have mitigation strategies to deal with it when it occurs.
+While there are many things to consider (solder mask, conformal coating, thermal pad, ect), let's take a look at what exactly outgassing is first.

 What is Outgassing and Why Does It Matter?